f-laurens/pynab/CONTRIBUTING.md

 ### Reporting bugs

-Please **Check [existing issues](/nabaztag2018/pynab/issues)** to make sure the bug was not already reported.
+Please **Check [existing issues](https://github.com/nabaztag2018/pynab/issues)** to make sure the bug was not already reported.
 If you are running latest release, make sure the bug was not fixed on master branch by checking closed issues as well.

-If you're unable to find an open issue addressing the problem, [open a new one](/nabaztag2018/pynab/issues/new).
+If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/nabaztag2018/pynab/issues/new).
 Be sure to include as much relevant information as possible, ideally providing a reproduceable test case demonstrating the expected behavior that is not occurring.

 ### New features or changes to existing features

-If have new ideas but lack the skills to implement them, please discuss them on the [community forum](http://tagtagtag.fr/forum/).
+If have new ideas but lack the skills to implement them, please discuss them on the [community forum](https://tagtagtag.fr/forum/).
 Ideas that demonstrate a strong community demand are more likely to find skilled developers willing to implement them.

-Please note that services can be added without being integrated to pynab base project and could simply exploit the Nabd PROTOCOL and be installed separately.
+Please note that services can be added without being integrated to pynab base project and could simply exploit the [Nabd protocol](PROTOCOL.md) and be installed separately.

-If you intend to add a new feature or change an existing one, please engage discussion first about what you are proposing by filing [a new issue](/nabaztag2018/pynab/issues/new) or discussing it on the [Discussions page](https://github.com/nabaztag2018/pynab/discussions).
+If you intend to add a new feature or change an existing one, please engage discussion first about what you are proposing by filing [a new issue](https://github.com/nabaztag2018/pynab/issues/new) or discussing it on the [Discussions page](https://github.com/nabaztag2018/pynab/discussions).

 ### Submitting patches